dustinblackman/Championify/README.md

 #### BUT WAIT!
 I have a suggestion!
 Well that's great!
-Put up an Issue or send me a message on reddit [/u/dustinheroin](https://www.reddit.com/user/dustinheroin) and I'll try to get it when I can.
+Put up an Issue, hit me up on Gitter, or send me a message on reddit [/u/dustinheroin](https://www.reddit.com/user/dustinheroin) and I'll try to get it when I can.
 If you can code Coffeescript, feel free to make a pull request. :)

 ---
 ## Future Plans